What are Linux File Permissions for?

 - Writing is overwriting, appending or deleting a file

-The “who can do it” is also broken down to 3 sections: owner, group and public (or world).
+The “who can do it” is also broken down into 3 sections: owner, group, and public (or world).
 For mydomain.com:

 - The owner is mydomain.
 This is the ruler of the account.